Workforce Development Initiatives

 - Substance Use & Addictions

 Behavioral Health Initiative (BHI) Scholarships are available to students who are planning to enroll in the Counseling Department MA program in Clinical Mental Health Counseling (on campus or online) and who exhibit a strong dedication and commitment to the delivery of human services in a behavioral health setting.
-The scholarship is a 20% tuition reduction.
+The scholarship reduces tuition to $880 per credit—a 24% tuition reduction for 2021-2022.
 Student fees remain the same for all enrolled students and are not impacted by the scholarship.

 *The BHI Program is managed by the Counseling and Behavioral Health Department for the MA in Clinical Mental Health Counseling on campus and online programs.